DoctorBuBBle/website/src/pages/index.md

     I always strive to deeply understand a topic and to avoid the illusion of competence by focusing on the areas I find the most difficult.

-    I am always interested in new job opportunities and challenges so don't hesitate to [contact me](/contact).
+    I am currently interested in new job opportunities and challenges so don't hesitate to [contact me](/contact).
   image: /img/Paas Sebastian_pp.png
 skillsSection:
   title: My Technology Radar